-We adopted three standardised scales but also developed two scales for the survey, these were:
+We adopted three standardised scales, but we also developed two scales for the survey:

-Psychological contract violation (PCV).
-This survey adopted the PCV scale (Robinson & Morrison, 2000) to measure employees' experiences of PCV (9 items; $\alpha = .92$ ).
-Sample items include: I feel my organisation betrays me and the way that my organisation treats me is frustrating.
-Responses were recorded using a 6-point Likert scale (I = extremely unsatisfied, G = extremely satisfied).
-Higher scores represent a higher occurrence of psychological contract violation in the workplace.
+Psychological contract violation.
+This survey adopted the PCV scale (Robinson & Morrison, 2000) to measure employees' experiences of PCV (nine items; $\alpha = 0.92$ ).
+Sample items include I feel my organisation betrays me and the way that my organisation treats me is frustrating.
+Responses were recorded using a six-point Likert scale (1 = extremely unsatisfied, 6 = extremely satisfied).
+Higher scores represent a higher occurrence of PCV in the workplace.

-Abusive supervision (AS).
-Tepper's (2000) scale was used to measure employees' experiences of AS (15 items; $\alpha = .90$ ).
-Sample items include: My line manager disrespects and is rude to me and my line manager intrudes into my privacy.
-Responses were recorded using a 6-point Likert scale (l = never, 6 = always).
-Higher scores represent a higher occurrence of abusive supervision in the workplace.
+Abusive supervision.
+Tepper's (2000) scale was used to measure employees' experiences of AS (15 items; $\alpha = 0.90$ ).
+Sample items include My line manager disrespects and is rude to me and my line manager intrudes into my privacy.
+Responses were recorded using a six-point Likert scale (1 = never, 6 = always).
+Higher scores represent a higher occurrence of AS in the workplace.